lilywchen/lilywchen.github.io/_pages/about.md

 I am broadly interested in machine learning, multimodal learning, natural language processing, information retrieval, and applications to healthcare.
 Research problems I have recently been working on:
 * Multimodal synthesis and content creation
 * Understanding non-verbal communication and emotions from gestures
-* Grounding LLMs in the physical world with sensors
 * Multi-document retrieval, synthesis, and reasoning of medical evidence for checking the factuality of medical claims made on social media

 In my free time, I enjoy coffee and tea ☕🍵, long walks, following the NBA, and photographing French Bulldogs 📸🐶.